AscendingPassage.com HOME PAGE.

 these stones, whose enormity now amazes us.

-the world, an object of fear and envy to the kings of the barbarian
+the world, an object of fear and envy to their neighbors.
+These

 and blue!
-And these same walls of granite from Syene, on which my puny
+And these same walls, on which my puny

 hands now rest, to think of the beings who have touched them in

-passing, who have fallen by their side in last sanguinary conflicts,
+passing, who have fallen by their side in last deadly conflicts,

 without rubbing even the polish from their changeless surfaces!

-I now arrive at the hypostyle of the temple of Amen, and a sensation
+I now arrive at the hypostyle of the temple of Amun, and a sensation

 of fear makes me hesitate at first on the threshold.
 To find himself